SilenceHVK/learn-webpack/README.md

 Of course,if you want to change the default configuration file name, --config webpack.config.js configuration file name changed to your custom name.

-TThrough the following command executio:
+Through the following command executio:
 ```bash
     $ npm run build
 ```